-For applications requiring an optimal high power efficiency and low noise performance, it is recommended that the ADP5054 quad switching regulator be used to convert a 6.0 V or 15 V input voltage to intermediate rails (1.3 V, 2.4 V, and 3.0 V).
+For applications requiring an optimal high power efficiency and low noise performance, it is recommended that the ADP5054 quad switching regulator be used to convert an input voltage in the 6.0 V to 15 V range to intermediate rails (1.3 V, 2.4 V, and 3.0 V).
 These intermediate rails are then postregulated by very low noise, low dropout (LDO) regulators (ADP1763, ADP7159, and ADP151).
-Figure 117 shows the recommended power supply scheme for the AD6688.
+Figure 131 shows the recommended power supply scheme for the AD9208.